WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/66_Revelation/Rev_10.md

 And I took the little scroll from the hand of the angel and ate it.
 It was sweet as honey in my mouth, but when I had eaten it my stomach was made bitter.

 ###### 11
-And I was told, "You must again prophesy about many peoples and nations and languages and kings." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And I was told, "You must again prophesy about many peoples and nations and languages and kings."

 ***